West London Day Centre

 Basic needs services

-Immediate services to alleviate the hardships experienced by those sleeping rough include a canteen, showers, laundry, clothing store, luggage storage and mail collection.
+Our drop in centre provides immediate services to alleviate the hardships experienced by those sleeping rough, including hot breakfasts, showers, laundry, clothing store, haircuts, luggage storage and mail collection as well as access to health workers.

 Advice and support